John Wheelwright: Early life

 In 1611, Wheelwright entered Sidney Sussex College, Cambridge which shared its Puritan ethos with the other newly established Cambridge college: Emmanuel.
 Entering as a sizar, Wheelwright received his B.A. in 1614/5 and his M.A. in 1618.
 At Cambridge, Wheelwright had noteworthy athletic abilities, and the American Puritan, Cotton Mather (born 1663), wrote, "when Wheelwright was a young spark at the University he was noted for more than an ordinary stroke at wrestling".
-At Sidney Sussex, Wheelwright first met his life-long friend Oliver Cromwell and fellow Lincolnshire man and reverend, William Skepper (1597-c.1650) who, like Wheeelwright, would leave England (1638) to 'find freedom' at the Massachusetts Bay Colony.
+At Sidney Sussex, Wheelwright first met his life-long friend Oliver Cromwell and fellow Lincolnshire man Rev. William Skepper (1597-c.1650) who, like Wheelwright, would leave England (1638) to 'find freedom' at the Massachusetts Bay Colony.
 Both Wheelwright and Skepper shared a friend in fellow Puritan and Cambridge contemporary John Cotton.